Gloucestershire seamer Price signs new contract

-Tom Price: Gloucestershire seamer signs two-year extension at the county
+Tom Price: Gloucestershire seamer signs two-year contract extension

 Last updated on .From the section Cricket

-Gloucestershire seamer Tom Price has signed a two-year extension at the club until the end of the 2025 season.
+Gloucestershire seamer Tom Price has signed a two-year contract extension until the end of the 2025 season.

 Price, 23, was named as the club's young player of the year last season after taking 38 wickets across the County Championship and One-Day Cup.